Tip #396: Not Everyone Can Effectively Supervise Others

 “What you have to do and the way you have to do it is incredibly simple.
 Whether you are willing to do it, that’s another matter.”
 Peter Drucker

 Individuals can learn the skill sets, methods and procedures involved in every aspect of supervision.
-The question comes down to whether or not the individual will use what has been learned.
+The question comes down to whether or not the individual will use that learning.
 This is particularly true when it comes down to having to deal with poor employee performance.
-Despite the existence of effective personnel management policies and strategies in the organization, here are the two supervisory responsibilities that are most difficult for some supervisors to perform- and why.
+There may be effective personnel management policies and strategies in the organization.
+However, here are two supervisory responsibilities that are most difficult for some supervisors to perform- and why.

-1. Do not like being placed in the position of having to judge others.
+1. Do not like having to judge others.

 2. Worry that they will lose the friendship and regard of the employee.